by Hal Stone, Ph.D. & Sidra Stone, Ph.D.

 Susan’s Critic: I guess I would say that she’s too self-indulgent.

-Therapist: What would happen if Susan did not listen and were selfish and inconsiderate?
+Therapist: What would happen if Susan did not listen to you and she remained selfish and inconsiderate?

 Susan’s Critic: Nobody would like her anymore.
 People don’t like people who are inconsiderate.